 - Planting depth.
 There is a saying that "seven times the diameter of any seed is the maximum depth that any seed should be planted".
 Planting depth is the largest error made in seeding.
 Check your equipment and ensure proper depth placement.

 - Proper watering.
-If irrigation is possible do not flood seed.
-Keep seed moist at all times this means watering several times for short periods vs. one long watering.
+If irrigation is possible, do not flood the seed.
+Keep seed moist at all times, meaning watering several times for short periods vs. one long watering.
 Also, please note that irrigation of any kind does not produce the same results as rain.
 Irrigation will take more time than rainfall.

 Calibrating your equipment first requires knowing the amount of seed you are planting per acre or hector.
 Follow your seeders' instructions if possible.
 If you don’t have instructions the following guideline will help:

-- Broadcast crosswind (wind out of North seed going east to west).
+- Broadcast crosswind (wind out of North, plant seed going east to west).